Overview: Data Staging and Transfer to Jobs¶

 Quotas¶

-and OSDF origins all have quota limits. /home
+directory and OSDF origins all have quota limits.
+The /home

 limited to 50 GBs, while OSDF limits vary.
-You can find out your current
+You can view your current

 or quota -vs

-If you want an increase in your quota, please send a request with justification to the ticket system [email protected]
+To request an increase in your quota, please send a request with justification to the ticket system at [email protected].

 External Data Transfer to/from Access Point¶

-In general, common Unix tools such as rsync
+Most common Unix tools or file transfer programs such as rsync

 , scp